How we price bathroom remodeling.

 What it actually costs a contractor to do the job, before profit.

-The lowest verified bid we observe in the market for this scope.
+Cost to deliver plus the leanest margin a crew can sustain for this scope, modeled rather than observed.
 Functions as a counter-offer anchor in negotiation.
-National floor for this service: $9,599.
+National floor for this service: $21,600.

 Typical contractor bid

-The portion of the typical bid that exceeds cost-to-deliver.
+The gap between the typical bid and cost-to-deliver, as a share of the bid.
 Higher margin = more room to negotiate.

 Savings potential